-An owner determines a property's current income limits from the Multifamily Tax Subsidy Projects (MTSP) Income Limits chart issued by HUD.
-The owner multiplies the site's income limits for the imputed household size by 30 percent and divides the result by 12 months to determine a unit's maximum monthly gross rent.
+An owner determines a property’s current income limits from the MTSP Income Limits chart issued by HUD.
+The owner multiplies the site’s income limits for the imputed household size by 30 percent and divides the result by 12 months to determine a unit’s maximum monthly gross rent.
 When dividing the maximum annual rent by 12, round down to the nearest whole dollar.
-For a resident responsible for paying some or all of their utilities directly to the utility provider, subtract the approved utility allowance from the monthly gross rent to determine the maximum monthly tenant rent.
+For a resident responsible for paying some or all of his utilities directly to the utility provider, subtract the approved utility allowance from the monthly gross rent to determine the maximum monthly tenant rent.

 For sites placed in service in 1990 and later years, there is a gross rent floor, which means that the rent would not fall below the original gross level, even if income levels decrease.
 While the new limits must be used for income eligibility, the rent would not drop below original approved levels.
 Revenue Ruling 94-57 gives the formula for the gross rent floor as either the rent in effect on the date of allocation or the placed in service date.

-In addition as a result of the 2008 Housing Economic Recovery Act (HERA), a general hold-harmless rule was established.
-HERA down not allow the income limit for a project to be less than the project’s income limit “determined” from the previous year.
-In other words, once your property is placed in service, it is not subject to any decreases in income limits and therefore, neither can rents.
+In addition as a result of the 2008 Housing and Economic Recovery Act (HERA), a general hold-harmless rule was established.
+HERA does not allow the income limit for a project to be less than the project’s income limit “determined” from the previous year.
+In other words, once your property is placed in service, it is not subject to any decreases in income limits and therefore, neither can rents decrease.